-Contacting elements in the terminal in positions C4 and C8 are optional, and are not used by a Telecom application complying with the present document.
-They shall present a high impedance to the UICC.
-If it is determined that the UICC is a multi-application UICC, then these contacts may be used.
+Contacting elements in the terminal in positions C4 and C8 are optional.
+If present and not used, they shall either be pulled to state L or present a high impedance to the UICC.
+If it is determined that the UICC is a multi-application UICC, or if the terminal supports optional interfaces using these contacts, then these contacts may be used.

 Contact C6 need not be provided for Plug-in/Mini-UICC cards or any card if the terminal does not support class A operating conditions (see ISO/IEC 7816-3 [11]).
-If present, C6 shall present a high impedance to the UICC.
+Contact C6 shall be provided if the terminal supports the optional interface defined in TS 102 613 [19].